CodeBullet-Community/BulletBot/docs/Commands/Commands-Readme.md

 By default, every non-admin user is apart of the member rank.
 Members have the most basic permissions and can't use any command requiring the bot owner, admin, or mod rank.

-## IMPORTANT
+!!! important
     Because ranks such as the bot master, admin, and mod are capable of negating server, role, and user permissions, be careful to whom you give these ranks.